SAP/ui5-tooling/docs/pages/Configuration.md

 ````

 ## Extension Configuration
 Extensions configuration can be added to any projects `ui5.yaml`.
-It should to be located *after* the projects configuration, separated by [three dashes](https://yaml.org/spec/1.2/spec.html#id2760395) "`---`".
+For better readability, it should to be located *after* the projects configuration, separated by [three dashes](https://yaml.org/spec/1.2/spec.html#id2760395) "`---`".

 In cases where an extension shall be reused across multiple projects you can make it a module itself and have its configuration in a standalone `ui5.yaml` located inside that module.